 The Easing, it doth cometh.

 This presents a solid opportunity to buy gold.
 Deflation has not yet officially arrived and inflation is mostly isolated as a social experience for those who cannot buy in bulk or in advance.
 On January 23, gold closed at $1,676.30.
 An unexpected six-week high, the volatility in the market is likely a reflection of cash outs by those attempting to cover their burning paper assets and the traditional bump provided by buyers in China as part of Lunar New Year preparations.(3) Rather than wait to back fill smoking holes in your portfolio, diversifying your holdings with tangible investment instruments like gold is a good start to protecting the history of a brighter future.

-gold, inflation, quantitative easing
+Featured, gold, inflation, quantitative easing